 A potting mix made of equal parts of sphagnum moss, shredded bark, and sand is found to be one of the best growing mediums for Urn plants.

-They should only be fertilized using liquid indoor plant fertilizer at half the recommended rate, once during the summer months, when they are placed outdoors to recover (1).
+Use balanced liquid fertilizer at half the recommended rate, once during the summer months, when they are placed outdoors to recover (1).

 After an Aechmea flowers, the rosette of leaves dies.
-Several young funnel leaves will develop at the base of the old plant and will eventually form roots and grow into new plants.
-These are called ‘pups’ and can be potted separately (3).
+Several young funnel leaves will develop at the base of the parent plant, sometimes alongside a colorful flower stem.
+These will eventually form roots and grow into a new plant, known as ‘pups’ that can be potted separately (3).

 Instead of growing by seeds, these pups are the most common source of planting materials as they grow and establish faster.